EvanGee/CCSDS_FileDeliveryProtocol/README.md

 ssp_thread_join(app->server_handle);

 if you want to exit this task for any reason set app->close = 1;
-this will run the exiting subroutines and close the task if it is a FreeRTOS task.
+this will run the exiting subroutines and close the task.

 if you wish to send a file to a peer: